SOC 2 compliance is an investment in your company’s future.

 Type 2 reports also come with associated costs like readiness assessments, team training, and lost productivity.

-Additional SOC 2 Audit Costs
+Additional SOC 2 audit costs

-All told, the average quote for a SOC 2 audit runs between $5,000 and $60,000.
+The average quote for a SOC 2 audit runs between $5,000 and $60,000.

 But at the end of the day, you’re paying for a lot more than just the auditor.